 Connect a low ESR ceramic bypass capacitor to the VIN pin.
-Care should be taken to minimize the loop area formed by the bypass capacitor connections, the VIN pin, and the TPS5450 ground pin.
+Care should be taken to minimize the loop area formed by the bypass capacitor connections, the VIN pin, and the TPS5420 ground pin.
 The best way to do this is to extend the top side ground area from under the device adjacent to the VIN trace, and place the bypass capacitor as close as possible to the VIN pin.
 The minimum recommended bypass capacitance is 4.7 $\mu$ F ceramic with a X5R or X7R dielectric.

-There should be a ground area on the top layer directly underneath the IC, with an exposed area for connection to the PowerPAD.
-Use vias to connect this ground area to any internal ground planes.
-Use additional vias at the ground side of the input and output filter capacitors as well.
-The GND pin should be tied to the PCB ground by connecting it to the ground area under the device as shown below.
+There should be a ground area on the top layer directly underneath the IC to connect the GND pin of the device and the anode of the catch diode.
+The GND pin should be tied to the PCB ground by connecting it to the ground area under the device as shown in Figure 9.

 The PH pin should be routed to the output inductor, catch diode and boot capacitor.
-Since the PH connection is the switching node, the inductor should be located very close to the PH pin and the area of the PCB conductor minimized to prevent excessive capacitive coupling.
+Since the PH connection is the switching node, the inductor should be located close to the PH pin, and the area of the PCB conductor minimized to prevent excessive capacitive coupling.
 The catch diode should also be placed close to the device to minimize the output current loop area.
 Connect the boot capacitor between the phase node and the BOOT pin as shown.
 Keep the boot capacitor close to the IC and minimize the conductor trace lengths.
 The component placements and connections shown work well, but other connection routings may also be effective.